-The Household Cavalry now has an Armoured Reconnaissance Regiment at Combermere Barracks in Windsor (the Household Cavalry Regiment) and a Ceremonial Regiment at Hyde Park Barracks in Knightsbridge, London (the Household Cavalry Mounted Regiment).
+The Household Cavalry has an operational war-fighting Armoured Regiment at Bulford on Salisbury Plain (the Household Cavalry Regiment) and a ceremonial Regiment at Knightsbridge Barracks in London (the Household Cavalry Mounted Regiment).

-Many Household Cavalrymen have served in Northern Ireland, Bosnia, Kosovo, The Gulf (1991), Iraq and Afghanistan.
-This career pattern is unique in the British Army.
+Many Household Cavalrymen have served in Northern Ireland, Bosnia, Kosovo, The Gulf (1991), Iraq, Afghanistan and more recently in eastern Europe.

 These musicians are members of the Corps of Army Music.
 Our Band also provides the State Trumpeters who play fanfares and salutes throughout the country on major ceremonial occasions.